nguthrie/DevFlexInterview/README.md

 These questions are used to assess a candidate's level of comfort with programming and some computer science topics.
-If a candidate is unable to complete all the questions, this does not mean they have failed to qualify for the DevOps program.
+If a candidate is unable to complete all the questions, this does not mean they have failed to qualify for the advanced DevOps program.
 This will be decided in an interview.
 Candidates should be able to talk about the decisions they've made when solving these problems.
 It is strongly preferred that these solutions are provided in Python, as it is the most popular DevOps language and is the language that the pytests are written in.
 However, if a candidate would like to recreate the test in another language and can explain their solution to the interviewer, this is acceptable.
 Ideally, 'pytest question<n>.py' will be run in terminal after submission and all tests will pass.

+Please fork this repository before starting the questions.
 There is no time limit.
-Please try your best and let us know how you find it.

 1. Write a function that selects the maximum value from an array of integers.
 Do not use any built-in max functions.